 A group of listeners took the initiative and founded in 2006 the Club of Listeners in cooperation with the radio administration.
 The club has an administrative body headed by Mohammad Abu Safiya and meets periodically and supports the radio station.
 The club has become a unique application of the concept of the new media in which the citizen becomes a journalist.

-CMN personnel consist of thirty staff members working as journalists, administrators, technicians and project-managers, in addition to dozens of volunteers.
+CMN personnel consist of Ten staff members working as journalists, administrators, technicians and project managers, in addition to dozens of volunteers.

 Key Staff of CMN